 In The Magnificent Seven, Chico is a farmer.
-However, Kikuchiyo's situation is more serious than that of Chico (Ibid, 340).
+However, Kikuchiyo's situation is far more serious than that of Chico (Ibid, p.
+340).
 In the feudal society of Japan, the Shogun Hideyoshi Toyotomi issued itobarairei in 1591, a law that controlled social classes.
 This harsh fact is described in Seven Samurai.
-One day, Heihachi sews a flag drawing some strange figures.
-Heihachi shows Kikuchiyo that each samurai brought his own flag to the fight.
-On the flag, six circles, and one triangle and the hiragana word 'A' are drawn.